 Infections and Immunoepidemiology Branch Research Areas

-Immunoepidemiology Branch (IIB) conduct research on 1) infectious agents with established or postulated associations with cancer and 2) immune perturbations relevant for cancer risk, including severe immunosuppression, autoimmune diseases, and chronic inflammation.
-Based on findings from etiologic research, IIB investigators look for opportunities to translate findings to cancer prevention, risk stratification, and screening.
+IIB conducts epidemiologic research on 1) infectious agents with established or postulated associations with cancer and 2) immune variation relevant for cancer risk, including conditions such as severe immunosuppression, autoimmune diseases, chronic inflammation, and genetic factors.
+The Branch focuses on etiologic studies and looks for opportunities to translate those findings to cancer prevention, risk stratification, screening, and clinical medicine.

 - Biliary Cancer